 XIII.
-CHINS Periodic Case Review Hearings
+CHINS Periodic Case Review Hearing

 The Court is required to hold a formal periodic case review hearing for every Child in Need of Services at least every six months after the child's removal from the parents or at least every six months after the dispositional decree, whichever date comes first.
 IC 31-34-21-2(a), (b).
 The Court may hold the child's case review hearing more often than every six months.
 The periodic case review hearing is sometimes called the placement and jurisdiction review hearing.
 The purpose of the periodic case review hearing is to oversee case progress and determine whether there is a need to adjust or update the case plan.
+If an indigent parent previously waived counsel and requests the appointment of counsel for the periodic case review hearing, the court should appoint counsel for the parent, and, if necessary, continue the hearing so that counsel for the parent can be present.
+See In Re G.P., 4 N.E.3d 1158, 1163-64 (Ind.
+2014), in which the Court held that IC 31-34-4-6 gives the right to court appointed counsel to indigent parents who request court appointed counsel in CHINS cases, and that a parent who previously elected to waive counsel is not permanently bound by that decision.

-IC 31-34-21-4(a), (e) requires DCS to provide notice of the case review seven days before the hearing to: (1) the child's parents, guardian, custodian; (2) the attorney for the parents, guardians, or custodian; (3) a prospective adoptive parent named in an adoption petition which has been filed (if all consents to adoption have been filed with DCS, the adoption court has determined that consents are not needed, or a petition for termination of the parental rights has been filed); (4) the Guardian ad Litem or Court Appointed Special Advocate; (5) other parties; (6) the child's foster parent; (7) any other person who DCS knows is currently caring for the child and who is not required to be licensed; and (8) any other suitable relative or person who DCS knows has had a significant or caretaking relationship to the child.
+IC 31-34-21-4(a), (e) requires DCS to provide notice of the case review seven days before the hearing to: (1) the child's parents, guardian, custodian; (2) the attorney for the parents, Page 67 of 77 guardians, or custodian; (3) a prospective adoptive parent named in an adoption petition which has been filed (if all consents to adoption have been filed with DCS, the adoption court has determined that consents are not needed, or a petition for termination of the parental rights has been filed and is pending); (4) the Guardian ad Litem or Court Appointed Special Advocate; (5) other parties; (6) the child's foster parent; (7) any other person whom DCS knows is currently caring for the child and who is not required to be licensed; and (8) any other suitable relative or person whom DCS knows has had a significant or caretaking relationship to the child.

 DCS must prepare and file a progress report on every child's case every three months after the child's dispositional decree is entered.
 IC 31-34-21-1(b).
 DCS is also required to prepare a progress report for the case review hearing.
 The report shall include information on the progress made in rehabilitating the child, preventing out-of-home placement, or reuniting the family.
 IC 31-34-22-1(a).
-Before preparing the report DCS shall consult with the foster parents about the child's progress made while in the foster parents' care.
+Before preparing the progress report, DCS shall consult with a foster parents about the child's progress made while in the foster parent's care.
 IC 31-34-22-1(b).
 Other legal parties to the CHINS case, including the parents and the child's Guardian ad Litem or Court Appointed Special Advocate may also prepare reports for the case review hearing.
 The court can consider hearsay information in the periodic case review reports as long as the hearsay information is probative, which means that the information affords proof of relevant facts.
 IC 31-34-22-3(a).